ApoloSanchez/ApoloSanchez/README.md

 - 👋 Hi, I’m @ApoloSanchez.
 I'm a psychologist with a specialization degree in environmental sciences and a particular interest in social sciences.
+I've been working in Social Impact Consultancy and fundraising with NGOs since 12 years.
-- 👀 I’m interested in software development and big data.
+- 👀 I'm interested in software development and big data.
 - 🌱 I’m currently learning about Computer Science Engineering and constantly learning about Bussines Administration.
 - 💞️ I’m looking to collaborate on social technology.
-- 📫 How to reach me ...
+- 📫 Reach me apolo.comun@gmail.com

 <!---
 ApoloSanchez/ApoloSanchez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.